 - (かみです) 髪です = Hair

-"です" can be understood as "is" or "being", depending on the context.
+The “です” can be understood as “is” or “to be,” depending on the context.

-The Japanese use the context of the conversation and the situation a lot to communicate.
-During a conversation, you would probably understand the meaning, but when reading a text or sentence in isolation, you could be completely lost.
+The Japanese rely heavily on the context of the conversation and the situation to communicate.
+During a conversation, you would likely understand the meaning, but when reading a text or isolated phrase, you could be completely lost.

-Japanese is full of the same words.
-In addition, there are words that are just one syllable, such as "hand" (手, て, te) and "eye" (目, め, me).
+Japanese is full of identical words.
+Additionally, there are words that are only one syllable, such as “hand” (手, て, te) and “eye” (目, め, me).
 Without the ideograms, it would be impossible to identify these words in a text.

-And the problem doesn't stop there.
+And the problem doesn’t stop there.
 There are words that can have more than 50 words with the same pronunciation.
-Not to mention words that look like particles or other words.
-How could you read a text like that?
+Not to mention words that resemble particles or other words.
+How would you manage to read a text like that?

 We recommend reading: What is the meaning of Kami?